How do I ask individuals for donations?

 Can you provide more information about the Love Some1 with Glut1 Campaign?

 The Love Some1 with Glut1 campaign is the annual fundraising campaign for the Glut1 Deficiency Foundation.
 The campaign is run in conjunction with the world recognized “Rare Disease Day” which is the last day of February.
 The Love Some1 campaign runs from February 14, Valentine’s Day (a perfect day for love) through Rare Disease Day, February 28.
 The Foundation prepares a web-page template that it shares with the Glut1 community.
 Individual families then can customize their web-page by adding a photo or video, and personal story about their family or fundraiser.
-This web-page link can then be sent to friends, families, co-workers, church family, sports teammates, etc. to encourage donations.
+This web page link can then be sent to friends, families, co-workers, church family, sports teammates, etc. to encourage donations.
 The template will capture all of your personal fundraising results, allow you to send personal thank you notes and monitor your progress.
-To view more about this campaign, you can view the fundraising page beginning in mid-January for the current year: https://g1dfnd.ejoinme.org/Some1Campaign2014
+Watch for information in early January for each year’s Love Some1 with Glut1 campaign.

 How do I thank donors?